Snuff (film)

 Snuff is a 1976 splatter film directed by Michael Findlay and Horacio Fredriksson.
 Originally an exploitation film loosely based on the 1969 murders committed by the Manson Family, it is most notorious for being falsely marketed as if it were an actual snuff film.
 The controversy about the film was deliberately manufactured to attract publicity: it prompted an investigation by the New York County District Attorney, who determined that the murder shown in the film was fake.
 This picture contributed to the urban legend of snuff films, although the concept did not originate with it.

 Plot

 Pregnant actress Terry London (played by Mirta Massa) and her producer, Max Marsh, visit an unnamed country in South America.
 A female biker cult led by a man named Satán (/sə'tɑːn/) stalks and eventually murders the pregnant London and her circle of friends.

-In the film's last minutes, the action is interrupted as the camera pulls out to show the crew shooting the scene: the director is then seen flirting with a female crew member.
-They start kissing, with the crew filming them.
+In the film's final minutes, the action is interrupted as the camera pulls back to reveal the crew shooting the scene; the director is then seen flirting with a female crew member.
+They start kissing while the crew films them.
 The director suddenly assaults the woman and proceeds to torture, kill, and disembowel her as the crew assists him and keeps filming.
 The film then ends with the camera running out of stock.